CBHS Health logo

 You're more at risk of developing prostate cancer if you:

-• Are 50+ years old
+• are 50+ years old

-• Have a father, brother or son diagnosed with prostate cancer prior to age 60
+• have a father, brother or son diagnosed with prostate cancer prior to age 60

-• Have a family history of prostate, breast or ovarian cancer, in particular the BRCA1 and BRCA2 gene mutations
+• have a family history of prostate, breast or ovarian cancer, in particular the BRCA1 and BRCA2 gene mutations.

 How do I get screened?